X3.4 Clearance of secretions

 With the exception of chest wall percussion, which has been associated with a decrease in FEV1and one report of vomiting during treatment involving a head-down tilt position ACTs were not associated with serious adverse effects (Hill 2010, Tang 2010, Osadnik 2012) [evidence level I].
 Airway clearance techniques applied during an exacerbation do not appear to improve measures of resting lung function or produce any consistent changes in gas exchange (Osadnik 2012) [evidence level I].
 However, the limitations of the studies included in the systematic reviews (i.e. considerable diversity in patients’ characteristics and application of specific techniques, small sample sizes in some of the studies, large variety of outcome measures) limited the ability to pool data for meta-analysis.
-A multicentre RCT that involved 90 patients hospitalised with an exacerbation of COPD investigated whether the addition of PEP therapy to usual medical care that included a standardized physical exercise training regimen improved symptoms, QoL and incidence of future exacerbations (Osadnik 2014).
-Individuals in this study were characterized by evidence of sputum expectoration or a history of chronic sputum production with over 50% of those recruited expectorating purulent sputum.
+A multicentre RCT that involved 90 patients hospitalised with an exacerbation of COPD investigated whether the addition of PEP therapy to usual medical care that included a standardised physical exercise training regimen improved symptoms, QoL and incidence of future exacerbations (Osadnik 2014).
+Individuals in this study were characterised by evidence of sputum expectoration or a history of chronic sputum production with over 50% of those recruited expectorating purulent sputum, however individuals with primary bronchiectasis were excluded.
 The authors found no significant between group differences in symptoms or quality of life assessed over a 6-month period following hospital discharge.
 The incidence of exacerbations during the follow-up period was low and similar in both groups.
-The findings of this study do not support a routine role for PEP therapy even in patients with purulent sputum who are hospitalised for an exacerbation of COPD.< Prev Next >
+The findings of this study do not support a routine role for PEP therapy even in patients with purulent sputum who are hospitalised for an exacerbation of COPD.